mbernste/mbernste.github.io/_posts/2023-10-14-eulers_number.md

 $$1 = \lim_{h \rightarrow 0} \frac{a^{h} - 1}{h}$$

-It turns out that that $e$ can be written as a different limit that enables us to compute numerical approximation to this value:
+It turns out that that $e$ can be expressed as a limit that enables us to compute numerical approximation to this value:

 $$e = \lim_{n \rightarrow \infty} \left(1 + \frac{1}{n}\right)^n$$

-See Proof 1 in the Appendix to this post proving that this number satisfies the aforementioned equation.
-Note that we can calculate ever close approxiamtions to $e$ by simply plugging in larger and larger values of $n$ in to the formula above.
+See Proof 1 in the Appendix to this post proving that this limit satisfies the aforementioned equation.
+Note that we can calculate ever close approxiamtions to $e$ by simply plugging in larger and larger values for $n$ in to the formula above.
 We find that $e \approx 2.71828$.

-We see that $e$, in a sense, defines the "base" exponential function -- that is, the exponential function whose rate of change is itself (i.e., whose multiplying constant is 1).
+We see that $e$, in a sense, defines the "base" exponential function -- by "base" I mean the exponential function whose rate of change is itself (i.e., whose multiplying constant is 1).

 Why $e$ is ubiquitous: all exponential functions can be expressed in a more natural way with $e$
 ------------------------------------------------------------------------------------------------